dy/piezo/docs/r&d.md

   * `0/0`
     + even simpler and more mathy
     + reminds actual infinity sign

+## [ ] Functions: for references use i32? -> likely not, use regular fn refs if needed

+  + we can hold both $x global and $x function name
+  + i32 can automatically mean function reference
+  + allows storing funcs in lists
+    - we'd need to use NaNs with non-canonical form as list members
+  - better use native func refs

+## [ ] Use v128 of i64 for rational numbers?

+  + Converts back to f64 on export
+  + Gives extreme precision/dimension

 ## [x] Ranges: exclusive / non-inclusive range: how? -> use `0..10` as exclusive, operators decide inclusivity